-in the 4 most recent policy crop years, , revise the acreage report to list 1,000 wheat PP acres if it is an insured has not planted any crop in the county for which PP insurance 1,000 acres due to an insurable cause.
+in the 4 most recent policy crop years, revise the acreage report to list 1,000 wheat PP acres if it is an insured has not planted any crop in determined that the insured was prevented from planting all the county for which PP insurance 1,000 acres due to an insurable cause.
 The acreage report was available or has not received a PP , insurance guarantee, and the insured did not have any eligible PP acres for corn due to the eligible reports that he/she intends to plant all acres being established on the intended acreage report in his/her cropland acres (1,000 acres) to fall wheat on the intended acreage for producer who in the 4 most recent policy crop years has report prior to the sales closing date not planted any crop in the county for which PP insurance for fall wheat, and the insured later was available or has not received a PP guarantee). reports 500 PP acres for wheat and 500 PP acres for corn by the acreage reporting date,